Tim123467/entry-point/README.md

 3) A program that translates the output of EntryPointProbabilities.java into wikitext.
 It is "EntryPointProbabilitiesWikitext.java".
 I currently do not plan on making a Python version of it.

 # Black Dawn date checker
-This program is known to bug out on online IDEs, so instead I recommend downloading and using either Eclipse for the Java version (https://eclipseide.org/) or Anaconda for the Python version (https://www.anaconda.com/download/success).
+This program is known to bug out on online IDEs, so instead I recommend downloading and using either Eclipse (https://eclipseide.org/), Anaconda (https://www.anaconda.com/download/success), or VS Code (https://code.visualstudio.com/docs/setup/setup-overview).

 1) Java: "EntryPointBlackDawnDateChecker.java".
 I recommend using Eclipse to run this.
 2) Python: "EntryPointBlackDawnDateChecker.py".
 I recommend opening Anaconda Navigator (included in the Anaconda Distribution) and using Spyder to run this.
+3) If you have VS Code installed, it can be used as an alternative to Eclipse/Anaconda.
+I tried both versions in VS Code and the Python version ran without issues.
+Due to my lack of experience working with Java in VS Code, I could not figure out how to get any Java program to run in VS Code.
+Since the Python version worked in VS Code, if you can get Java programs to run in VS Code then I assume the Java version will work too (although this is just an assumption).